 Fill out the Statement of Understanding document.
 This comes with a packet of materials from the Multnomah County Adult Care Home Program.The property owner of record must sign the statement of understanding.

 Complete the Inspection Request for Adult Care Home Form.
 This also comes with a packet of materials from the Multnomah County Adult Care Home Program.

-Email both documents to the Bureau of Development Services Trade Permit information: email@example.com.
+Email both documents to Development Services Trade Permitting.
 Please include your full name and phone number in the email.

 Step 3.
 Pay for your permit

-- A staff member from the Bureau of Development Services will call or e-mail you.
+- A staff member from Development Services will call or email you.
 They will provide you with the IVR number for your permit and instructions about how to pay.

 - You can pay the fee for your permit one of two ways: